Tina-Gh/Machine_Learning/README.md

 <b> *40_LDA.ipynb:</b>

 The dataset is "Wine.csv".
 This code does "Linear Discriminant Analysis", and acts as a perfect dimensiality reducer and also a recommender system.

+<b> *41_Kernel PCA_version 1.ipynb:</b>

+The dataset is "Wine.csv".This code does "Kernel Principal Component Analysis"and acts as a perfect dimensiality reducer and also a recommender system.

+<b> *41_Kernel PCA_version 2.ipynb:</b>

+The dataset is "Social_Network_Ads.csv".This code does "Kernel Principal Component Analysis"and acts as a dimensiality reducer and also a recommender system.